akaalias/obsidian-extract-pdf-highlights/README.md

 ### ICEBOX
 - [ ] Group highlights by highlight color (Optional)
+- [ ] Refactor pdfjs import to not overload Obsidian worker (Ideas from @lishid?)

 ### TODO
-- [ ] Refactor pdfjs import to not overload Obsidian worker
 - [ ] Fix missing space after newline (Very complex)
+- [ ] Auto-create notes from links with highlight/annotation as quote with backlink to source PDF

 ### DOING
 ...